Public Forces (Brazil): Specific forces

 From 1891, with the Army's threat to federalism, São Paulo politicians developed their military force.
 The usefulness of militarization was not unanimous and it was questioned in the press and in parliamentary debates.
 The force fluctuated between martial and police priorities until the dominance of the martial from 1901 onwards.
 It took the lead over the Federal Army in the creation of preparatory schools for officers and soldiers and in the hiring of a French military instruction mission, obtained in 1906 for São Paulo and only in 1919 for the Federal Army.
 From a strength of eight infantry companies in 1891, with 2,267 men, it grew to 14,254 in 1926.
 By 1927 it was organized into seven infantry battalions, two cavalry regiments, a fire battalion, and an aviation squadron.
 In addition to the incipient aviation, it had artillery, exceeding the Army's 2nd Military Region in numbers, firepower and operability.

 The officers of the Public Force of São Paulo (FPSP) were prestigious.
-It was "a symbol and pride of the Paulista Republican Party", accumulating a reputation of invincibility in the 1920s.
+It was "a symbol and pride of the Republican Party of São Paulo", accumulating a reputation of invincibility in the 1920s.
 This was due more to bragging rights and propaganda than to reality.
 It "was tactically insurmountable, well equipped, with a large number of troops, fierce and excellently trained", but it suffered several defeats against the revolutionary tenentists, who generally had better leadership.
 Many of its officers joined tenentism, notably Miguel Costa.